“Those who give, gather.”

 The Trinity Foundation shares in the sadness and grief at the passing of George Troha.
 Mr. Troha was a long-serving Trinity Foundation Board member and supporter of Trinity Services for many, many years.
 We send our condolences to the Troha family.

 The mission of the Trinity Foundation is to advance the cause and enhance the financial resources of Trinity Services, Inc., whose purpose is to assist people with intellectual or developmental disabilities or mental illness to experience well being and live their best possible lives.

 - Provide management support for Foundation-held Trinity properties and buildings

 - Establish leadership for the capital campaign as necessary

 - Work to shape public policy for people with disabilities

 and national association meetings

-The Board of Directors of Trinity Services, through its CEO, also provides leadership and direction to four support organizations.
+The Board of Directors of Trinity Services, through its CEO, also provides leadership and direction to three support organizations.

 Cherry Hill Consulting Group